harimohanraj89/site-source/about_me/index.md

 programming experience over a period of 12 weeks to prepare them to enter the work force as competent and confident junior web developers.

-I was a graduate student at New York University, majoring in
-<a href="http://steinhardt.nyu.edu/music/technology/" target="_blank">Music
+I was a graduate student at New York University, majoring in <a href="http://steinhardt.nyu.edu/music/technology/" target="_blank">Music Technology</a>.
-Technology</a>.
 Our program covered everything from recording and mixing in the studio to programming complex audio signal processing systems.
-As you can probably tell, I enjoy the more technical aspects of our program, and work on projects involving immersive audio, game audio, and the web.
-I joined NYU in the Fall of 2011, and expect to graduate by the end of Fall 2013.
+As you can probably tell, I enjoyed the more technical aspects of our program, and worked on projects involving immersive audio, game audio, and the web.

 I spent the four years of my undergraduate life at the
 <a href="http://www.iitm.ac.in" target="_blank">Indian Institute of Technology,